FAQ about Grinder Plates and Blades

 The number of holes in the grinder plate will vary by the diameter of the plate, so basically the larger the plate the more holes the plate can have.
-Example: 3/4" plate for a #10/12 grinder will have 5 holes while a #22 grinder plate will have 6 holes.
+Example: 3/4" plate for a #10/12 grinder may have 5 holes while a #22 grinder plate may have 6 holes.

 Is Stainless Steel better the Carbon Steel?

 Stainless Steel Plates and Blades will usually last up to three times longer then carbon steel.
 Stainless parts are still not dishwasher safe and can get surface rust since they contain steel.